Re-X/LogicSimulationEngine/README.md

 To create a submodule from current schematic, just click the 'Create' button.
 Submodule name will be the same as the title.
 Title (by default 'Testbench') can be changed by clicking on it.

 ### Schematics:
-You can download(save)/load schematics and submodules from local space or from project repository from the 'File' menu.
+You can download(save)/load schematics and submodules from local space or from project repository from the 'File' menu